Rheingau – Past, Present, (And Future?) Greatness

 Select Grand Crus

-• Assmannshausen Höllenberg (its steep slate slopes are iconic for Spӓtburgunder)
+• Assmannshausen Höllenberg (steep slate slopes are iconic for Spӓtburgunder)

-• Rüdesheim Berg Roseneck, Berg Rottland, Berg Schlossberg (at 70% grade, the Rheingau’s steepest vineyard), Kaisersteinfels, Rosengarten
+• Rüdesheim Berg Roseneck, Berg Rottland, Berg Schlossberg (at 70% slope, the Rheingau’s steepest vineyard), Kaisersteinfels, Rosengarten

 • Rauenthal Nonnenberg and Baiken